spdobest/KotlinWorld/COROUTINES.md

 **The main keywords in Coroutines are**

-**Suspending functions:** This kind of function can be suspended without blocking the current thread.
+**Suspending functions:** This kind of spm.kotlin.world.function can be suspended without blocking the current thread.
 Instead of returning a simple value, it also knows in which context the caller suspended it.
-Using this, it can resume appropriately, when ready.
+Using this, it can resume appropriately, spm.kotlin.world.when ready.
 **CoroutineBuilders:** These take a suspending lambda as an argument to create a coroutine.
 There are a bunch of coroutine builders provided by Kotlin Coroutines, including async(), launch(), runBlocking.
 **CoroutineScope:** Helps to define the lifecycle of Kotlin Coroutines.
 It can be application-wide or bound to a component like the Android Activity.
 You have to use a scope to start a coroutine.
 **CoroutineDispatcher:** Defines thread pools to launch your Kotlin Coroutines in.
 This could be the background thread pool, main thread or even your custom thread pool.
 You’ll use this to switch between, and return results from, threads.

-**1.Suspend -** Suspend function is a function that could be started, paused and resume.
+**1.Suspend -** Suspend spm.kotlin.world.function is a spm.kotlin.world.function that could be started, paused and resume.
 **2.GlobalScope -**
 **3.async() -**
 **4.launch() -**
 **5.await -**
 **6.Dispatchers -**  Dispatchers helps coroutines in deciding the thread on which the work has to be done.
 There are majorly three types of Dispatchers which are as **IO, Default, and Main**.
 IO dispatcher is used to do the network and disk related work.
 Default is used to do the CPU intensive work.
 Main is the UI thread of Android.
-In order to use these, we need to wrap the work under the async function.
-Async function looks like below.
+In order to use these, we need to wrap the work under the async spm.kotlin.world.function.
+Async spm.kotlin.world.function looks like below.
 **7.Scopes -**  it us used to cancel the background task as soon as the activity got destroyed.
 **8.withContext() -** withContext is nothing but an another way writing the async where we do not have to write await().